-2 I call this move a stipulation because it requires unmotivated predicate-specific carve-outs: if the infinitival complement gives rise to preferentiality, it is unclear why decide with an infinitival complement should not be similarly preferential under Uegaki & Sudo's definition-especially following current proposals about the classification of infinitives (Wurmbrand 2014).
-But if the definition of preferentiality were modified to include decide, it would create a counterexample to $\mathbb{V} + \mathbb{P}$, since decide is nonveridical but responsive.
+I call this move a stipulation because it requires unmotivated predicate-specific carve-outs: if the infinitival complement gives rise to preferentiality, it is unclear why decide with an infinitival complement should not be similarly preferential under Uegaki & Sudo's definition-especially following current proposals about the classification of infinitives (Wurmbrand 2014).
+But if the definition of preferentiality were modified to include decide, it would create a counterexample to $\mathbb{V} + \mathbb{P}$ , since decide is nonveridical but responsive.

-relevant to \mathbb{NR} -not the fact that the predicate can trigger the relevant inferences in some contexts.
-Thus, the weak interpretation of at least \mathbb{NR} seems required.
-Absent an argument that (6) contains a veridical sense of believe, such a move would similarly be required to save \mathbb{V} , for which (6) is a counterexample.
+They argue (their Footnote 11) that this compatibility is only possible when the negraising inference is not triggered.
+Evidence for the lack of a neg-raising inference in (6) comes from the fact that strong negative polarity items (strong NPIs; Zwarts 1998), like in ages, cannot occur in the complement (Gajewski 2007).
+For this move to work, it must be that particular uses of a predicate (sense) in some context are relevant to $\mathbb{NR}$ -not the fact that the predicate can trigger the relevant inferences in some contexts.
+Thus, the weak interpretation of at least $\mathbb{NR}$ seems required.
+Absent an argument that (6) contains a veridical sense of believe, such a move would similarly be required to save $\mathbb{V}$ , for which (6) is a counterexample.